alwsl/alwsl/README.md

 # alwsl
-Install archlinux as the WSL (Windows Subsystem for Linux) host.
+Install archlinux as the host distro in WSL (Windows Subsystem for Linux).